 After graduating in May 2010 with a B.S.B.A. in Management Information Systems, I found work at an institution as an IT Specialist II.
 Later, the skills and experience that I acquired there allowed me to move into a new position at company that is technology driven and focused.

 The MIS degree is focused primarily in Systems Analysis and Database Design, so I have been able to fully exercise those skills in my professional experiences.
 However, although analysis and databases are at the forefront of study, the MIS degree is very diverse; which explains why my skill-set spans many areas.

 My data is important.
 Your data is important, too.
 These reasons alone are enough to drive me to want to work with millions upon millions of records.
-Essentially, I am very skilled at managing data in database driven environments through applications such as SQL Server Management Studio and ActiveBatch.
+I am skilled at database administration, operations and development utilizing the Microsoft stack, specializing in SQL Server.